-‘Bold And The Beautiful’ Spoilers Week Of April 23: Steffy Begs Liam, Fights Hope & A Baby Scare [Video]
+‘Bold And The Beautiful’ Spoilers Week Of April 23: Steffy Begs Liam, Fights Hope And A Baby Scare

 Monday, April 23

-Last week had Liam (Scott Clifton) giving Steffy annulment papers which she signed a few days later and gave back to him.
+Last week had Liam (Scott Clifton) giving Steffy annulment papers, which she signed a few days later and gave back to him.
 Alas, the burden of meddling parents is costing Steffy her marriage.
 When Ridge was initially charged with shooting Bill, it was Steffy who begged Liam to talk to his dad.
 And when Liam confessed to attacking his dad, it was Steffy who took his side.
 Now that Taylor (Hunter Tylo) has admitted to his attack, it is again Steffy who must pay the price.
 Mr. Spencer is using this information to blackmail Steffy into doing exactly what he wants.

 PHOTOS: Sneak Peek At Next Week, April 23-27.
 Under duress from Bill, Steffy grants Liam his request regarding their marriage, Hope makes a bold move, Nia Sioux debuts as “Emma the Forrester Intern,” and Robin Givens returns as “Dr. Phillips." #BoldandBeautiful pic.twitter.com/DabB0YrA8e